hackerutsav/Vagrant-Setup/README.md

-This repo contains all the initial requirements for getting started out Vagrant.
+This repo contains all the initial requirements for getting started with Vagrant.

 Vagrant provides easy to configure, reproducible, and portable work environments built on top of standard technology to provide a consistent environment for everybody in the team.